P-p-H-d/mlib/README.md

 and in particular:

 * the size of the data,
+* the inner cost of copying the object,
-* the inner cost of computing the hash.
+* the inner cost of computing the hash of the object,
+* the inner cost of comparing the objects,
+* the load factor.

+For small, fast types (integer, or floats, or pair of such types), DICT\_OA\_DEF2 may be the best to use.
+For medium type, DICT\_DEF2 with mempool activated may be better.
+For even larger object, DICT\_STOREHASH\_DEF2 may be better.

 #### DICT\_DEF2(name, key\_type[, key\_oplist], value\_type[, value\_oplist])